On Global Convergence Rates for Federated Softmax Policy Gradient under Heterogeneous Environments: Technical lemmas

-\paragraph{Assumptions.} To derive our new convergence result for this algorithm under the following assumptions, which slightly differ from the classical setting, but are typical in reinforcement learning.
-First, we assume that both the true gradient and its biased estimator are Lispchitz-continuous, that the true gradient is bounded, and that the objective functions' third derivates are uniformly bounded. \begin{assumFL} For any $c \in [\nagent]$, the functions $\ngfw{c}$ and the biased gradients $\egrb{c}$ are $\secboundgrad$-Lipschitz, that is
+\paragraph{Assumptions.} We derive our new ascent lemma for this algorithm under the following assumptions, which slightly differ from the classical setting, but are typical in reinforcement learning.
+First, we assume that both the true gradient and its biased estimator are Lispchitz-continuous, that the true gradient is bounded, and that the objective functions' third derivates are uniformly bounded. \begin{assumFL} There exists $\boundgrad > 0$, such that for all $c \in [\nagent]$ and $\param \in \rset^d$,